"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Discussion

-\textbf{Tailoring metrics to features:} Unlike the ``one-size-fits-all'' approach commonly adopted by AI experts, our findings uniquely observed that stakeholders selected different fairness metrics depending on the specific feature under consideration.
-Notably, this pattern has been largely absent in prior research \cite{10.1145/3411764.3445308}, which often offers limited metric choices or discusses metric preferences in isolation from specific features.
-In child maltreatment risk prediction, where, within a constrained set of protected features and fairness metrics, participants tended to maintain a consistent metric preference across features \cite{10.1145/3411764.3445308}.
-However, this pattern may generalize to domains where features carry distinct fairness risks and stakeholders engage with a wide range of fairness definitions.
+Unlike the ``one-size-fits-all'' approach commonly adopted by AI experts \cite{de2025towards, hort2023bias}, we observed that a relatively small number of stakeholders used the same metric across all features, while most applied different fairness metrics depending on the specific feature under consideration.
+Notably, this pattern has not clearly emerged in prior research \cite{10.1145/3411764.3445308}, which often offers limited metric choices or discusses metric preferences in isolation from specific features.
+In child maltreatment risk prediction, where, within a relatively smaller set of protected features and fairness metrics, participants tended to maintain a consistent metric preference across features \cite{10.1145/3411764.3445308}.
+This difference further reinforces the need for fairness-assessment tools that not only support context-specific reasoning but also surface feature-specific fairness needs.

-\textbf{Favoring custom metrics:} Our participants showed strong interest in developing custom metrics tailored to their needs, an aspect that has not been examined in prior research \cite{doi:10.1080/10447318.2022.2067936}.
-This divergence may stem from stakeholders' reliance on lived experiences and contextual knowledge, which resist abstraction into standardized formulas.
-It also surfaces a tension between the expert-driven pursuit of comparability (favoring fixed metrics) and the stakeholder-driven pursuit of legitimacy (favoring flexible, situated definitions).
-This tension is unlikely to be confined to the loan scenario and may recur across other high-stakes domains where fairness cannot be meaningfully captured by one-size-fits-all solutions.